asd855280/Job_description_search/README.md

 The target platform for job posts is 104.com in Taiwan

 # 104_job_search_recise (Two inputt parameters):
-1.The job title that you want to search, and.
+1.The job title that you want to search.

-2.how many pages of searching results you want.
+2.How many pages of searching results you want.

 The python programg will: